AishatAdewoyin/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that the absolute path name of the current working directory
+Script that prints the absolute path name of the current working directory